peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 - Roofline benchmarking support for gfx1150 and gfx1152 hardware.

-- Operator statistics and per-operator summary table in the analysis output of torch operators profiling.
+- Operator statistics and per-operator summary table in the analysis output of torch operator profiling.
 Added the following statistics for every torch operator and its children:
   - Number of invocations.
   - Number of kernel dispatches.
   - Min/Max/Mean and Total duration of kernel dispatches.

 ##### Changed

 - Moved `--gui` and `--tui` analyze options to experimental status.
-These features now require the `--experimental` flag to be enabled (e.g., `rocprof-compute analyze --experimental --gui`).
+These features now require the `--experimental` flag to be enabled (for example, `rocprof-compute analyze --experimental --gui`).

 - `--output-format csv` in analyze mode now uses the database analysis workflow and produces one CSV per analysis view.
 Requires `--format-rocprof-output rocpd` and no longer prints the report to the terminal (matching `db` format).